-For cats that present with mild motion sickness symptoms like inactivity, vocalizations and drooling.
-It can take anywhere from 1-4 hours for the cat to fully recover as the body bounces back fast as balance is restored, provided the motion or movement come to a halt.
+For cats that present with mild motion sickness symptoms like inactivity, vocalizations, and drooling.
+It can take anywhere from 1-4 hours for the cat to fully recover as the body bounces back fast as the balance is restored, provided the motion or movement come to a halt.

-Cats that display moderate to severe symptoms like nausea, vomiting and defecating will take longer to recover from the sickness as it takes more time for the cats body to settle and operate as normal.
-These symptoms can be caused by excessive movement or the cats inability to adapt to change.
+Cats that display moderate to severe symptoms like nausea, vomiting, and defecating will take longer to recover from the sickness as it takes more time for the cat’s body to settle and operate as normal.
+These symptoms can be caused by excessive movement or the cat’s inability to adapt to change.

 Cats that have anxiety along with motion sickness can be very difficult to handle and may present with the most severe symptoms of the sickness.
-This is because anxiety and stress activates the stress response and the cats body reacts accordingly to deal with the problem.
+This is because anxiety and stress activate the stress response and the cat’s body reacts accordingly to deal with the problem.

 What to do if my cat is still sick after a day?

-2. If the cat is vomiting and presents with diarrhea, withhold foods for 12-24.
+2. If the cat is vomiting and presents with diarrhea, withhold foods for 12-24 hours.

 4. If nothing works and symptoms go on for more than two days visit the vet immediately as the cat could be at risk for dehydration.

-Certain cats are affected more badly by motion sickness since they have sensitive stomachs and the constant movement may cause a variety of other symptoms like vomiting, defecating and other digestional problems.
+Certain cats are affected more badly by motion sickness since they have sensitive stomachs and the constant movement may cause a variety of other symptoms like vomiting, defecating, and other digestional problems.
 This could take a few days to come right and is completely normal for the symptoms to last for more than a day.

 Can a cat die from motion sickness?